laravel-liberu/documentation/docs/backend/people.md

 some of the migration commands may not be available
 - create a new template for the person form, and declare it in the config (`formTemplate`)
 - create a new template for the person table, and declare it in the config (`tableTemplate`)
-- create a new person request validation, as required, which should extends the Enso person validation
+- create a new person request validation, as required, which should extends the Liberu person validation
     ```php
-    use LaravelLiberu\Companies\app\Http\Requests\ValidatePersonStore as EnsoPersonStore;
+    use LaravelLiberu\Companies\app\Http\Requests\ValidatePersonStore as LiberuPersonStore;

-    class ValidatePersonStore extends EnsoPersonStore
+    class ValidatePersonStore extends LiberuPersonStore
     ...
     ```
-- create a new `Person`, as required, which should extend the Enso Person model, and set the `$fillable` property
+- create a new `Person`, as required, which should extend the Liberu Person model, and set the `$fillable` property
 - bind your local implementations to the package's request validations and model in your local `AppServiceProvider`

     ```php